lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 I excitedly turned `caddy.service` into `caddy.container`, redeployed `tinkerbell`, ran into the exact same issue I had encountered before and discovered the easiest way for two Quadlet-defined containers to talk to each other was to introduce a [*pod*][pod].
-In a nutshell, containers attached to the same pod share the same localhost interface, which means they can effectively communicate together as long as they do not try to use the same ports.
+Unlike Docker Compose which uses DNS over a bridge network, a pod shares the network namespace, allowing containers to communicate over *localhost*.

 To define a pod, one needs to create a `.pod` file, and to reference it in their `.container` files using the `PodName=` configuration option.
 A “few”